Top of the page

 In the cells of the ears or eyes, mitochondrial diseases can cause:

-If you or your doctor thinks that you have a mitochondrial disease, your doctor will do a physical examination and medical tests.
+If your doctor thinks that you have a mitochondrial disease, your doctor will do a physical examination and medical tests.
 Your doctor will ask questions about you and your health.
-He or she will also ask about your family's health to find out if anyone else in your family has similar symptoms.
+You will be asked about your family's health.
+This is to find out if anyone else in your family has similar symptoms.

 The kind of medical tests you get will depend on your symptoms and on which parts of your body are affected.
 Your doctor may also want you to have a genetic test.